Sivaya Subramuniyaswami

 Sivaya Subramuniyaswami (born Robert Hansen; January 5, 1927 – November 12, 2001) was an American Hindu religious leader known as Gurudeva by his followers.
 Subramuniyaswami was born in Oakland, California and adopted Hinduism as a young man.
-He was the 162nd head of the Nandinatha Sampradaya's Kailasa Parampara and Guru at Kauai's Hindu Monastery which is a 382 acre temple-monastery complex on Hawaii's Garden Island.
+He was the 162nd head of the self-claimed Nandinatha Sampradaya's Kailasa Parampara and Guru at Kauai's Hindu Monastery which is a 382 acre temple-monastery complex on Hawaii's Garden Island.

-In 1947, at the age of 20, he journeyed to India and Sri Lanka and in 1949, was initiated into sannyasa by the renowned siddha yogi and worshiper of Lord Shiva, Jnanaguru Yogaswami of Jaffna, Sri Lanka who was regarded as one of the 20th century's remarkable mystics.
+In 1947, at the age of 20, he journeyed to India and Sri Lanka and in 1949, was initiated into sannyasa by the renowned siddha yogi and worshiper of Shiva, Jnanaguru Yogaswami of Jaffna, Sri Lanka who was regarded as one of the 20th century's remarkable mystics.
 In the 1970s he established a Hindu monastery in Kauai, Hawaii and founded the magazine Hinduism Today.
 In 1985, he created the festival of Pancha Ganapati as a Hindu alternative to December holidays like Christmas.
-He was one of Shaivism's Gurus, the founder and leader of the Saiva Siddhanta Church.
+He was one of Shaivism's Gurus, the founder and leader of the Shaiva Siddhanta Church.

 He is part of the guru lineage of the Sri Lankan Alaveddy Hindus.
 His various institutions form a Jaffna-Tamil-based organization which has branched out from his Sri Subramuniya Ashram in Alaveddy to meet the needs of the growing Hindu diaspora of this century.
 He also established a 7 acre monastery in Mauritius, which includes a public Spiritual Park called "Spiritual Park- Pointe de Lascars".
 He oversaw more than 50 independent temples worldwide.

 His influence reflected the reach of his publications, including the approximately 30 books he wrote.
 Subramuniyaswami was described by Klaus Klostermaier as "the single-most advocate of Hinduism outside India".
 The book Religious Leaders of America explained Subramuniyaswami's role as "a pillar of orthodox Hinduism."

 Biography

 Youth in California (1927–1946)

-Sivaya Subramuniyaswami was born in California in 1927 as Robert Hansen.
-He is quoted as relating how at the age of six the totality of the power of the eternity of the moment began to become stronger and stronger within me from that time onward.
-He was most inspired by the life of Swami Vivekananda and his four small volumes: Raja Yoga, Bhakti Yoga, Karma Yoga and Inspired Talks, and most particularly by Swami Vivekananda's masterful poem, "The Song of the Sannyasin."
+Sivaya Subramuniyaswami was born in Oakland, California on January 5, 1927 as Robert Hansen.
+He is quoted as relating how, at the age of six, "the totality of the power of the eternity of the moment began to become stronger and stronger within me from that time onward."
+He was most inspired by the life of Swami Vivekananda and his four small volumes: Raja Yoga, Bhakti Yoga, Karma Yoga and Inspired Talks, and most particularly by Swami Vivekananda's poem, "The Song of the Sannyasin."

-Sivaya Subramuniyaswami's training in classical eastern and Western dance and in the disciplines of yoga developed him into a dancer.
-He joined the San Francisco Ballet Company, becoming their danseur by age nineteen.
+Sivaya Subramuniyaswami's training in classical Eastern and Western dance and in the disciplines of yoga developed him into a dancer.
+He joined the San Francisco Ballet Company, becoming their danseur by the age of nineteen.
 At twenty years of age, he took the first ship to leave for India after World War II.
 He celebrated his twenty-first birthday just days before going ashore and walking through the grand Gateway to India in Mumbai.